Buket

-Buket is a graffiti artist who came to prominence after a YouTube video showed him tagging above a Los Angeles freeway in broad daylight.
+Cyrus Yazdani, known by his tagger name Buket, is a graffiti artist who came to prominence after a YouTube video showed him tagging above a Los Angeles freeway in broad daylight.

 YouTube video

 The YouTube video of him tagging over the L.A freeway has over 600,000 views and was covered by several media outlets, which eventually led to his arrest.
 The introduction clip of the video featured hip hop artist Evidence from Dilated Peoples who was later confused by several media sources as Buket, which is not the case.
 Evidence is a supporter of Buket, and is wearing a Buket T-shirt during his music video "Don't Hate".

 Growing up

 He would eventually move to Los Angeles in 2006, where he became one of L.A's most prolific graffiti artists.
 He was from the graffiti crew TKO which stands for "True Kings Only".
 A reference to being a "king" in the graffiti underground.